rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-health-monitor.rst

 -  ``url_path`` is ``/index/html``.

-The following example shows the cURL request for create health monitor:
+The following example shows the cURL request for creating a health monitor.

-**Example. cURL create health monitor request: JSON**
+**Example: cURL command for creating a health monitor with a JSON body**

 .. code::